 Most northmen follow the old gods, but barrow knights are mentioned by Maester Luwin.
-Knights are usually restricted to followers of the Faith of the Seven; it is unknown if some followers of the Seven live in the barrowlands, as it is closer to southern Westeros than most of the North, or if these knights follow the old gods.
+Knights are usually restricted to followers of the Faith of the Seven; it is unknown if some followers of the Faith live in the barrowlands, as it is closer to southern Westeros than most of the North, or if these knights follow the old gods.

 A Game of Thrones